Fariba-Tokhi/hw5-portfolio/src/projects/artisan-connect.md

 <div data-pagefind-body>

+# Artisan Connect: A Marketplace for Local Artists

 ## The Problem

 Local artists struggle to sell their work online.
 Existing platforms take high fees and are hard to use.